Maps Overview

 The map and the list aren't two separate modes — they're laid out together:

-- Open the Activity tab.
+- Open the Hunt Contacts tab.

 - On wide screens (tablet and up), the list panel sits to the left of the map.